Godly Play can be shaped to improve later life experiences of self and spirituality for diverse older people.

 When used in the context of working with adults Godly Play can be helpfully renamed Stories for the Soul

-Our new project began in Sheffield in February 2016 (funded by the Diocese of Sheffield and the Sheffield Church Burgesses Trust) and now this has grown into a national project (funded by a Christian Projects grant from The Henry Smith Charity).
-It is being delivered by Mutual Blessings on behalf of Godly Play UK.
+The project began in Sheffield in February 2016 (funded by the Diocese of Sheffield and the Sheffield Church Burgesses Trust) and now this has grown into a national project (funded by a Christian Projects grant from The Henry Smith Charity and from The Vine Church in Sheffield).

 For more information please go to…

 You may also like to join our Facebook group Stories for the Soul (Godly Play with older adults)

 We offer a one day training for using Godly Play with elders.
 These are for anyone who has completed the 3 day accreditation course in Godly Play.
 Enrichment Day on using Godly Play with older adults

 The one day training will address:

 - adapting Godly Play for a variety of care settings;